marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 ## Objectives

+- Predicting whether a molecule is drug-like or not.
+- Use attention mechanisms to highlight parts of the molecule most influential to the model's decision-making process.
 - Extract common and chemically relevant molecular fragments from a set of input molecules.
-- Use attention mechanisms to highlight parts of the molecule most influential to the model's decision-making process.
 - Employ clustering techniques to group similar molecular fragments based on structural similarity and positioning within the molecule.

 ## Key Features